spaceinventor/csh_example/README.md

-# CSH addin examples
+# CSH APM examples

 ## CSP example, csh_csp

 src/main_csp.c illustrates how to create a task that repeatedly calls csp_ping.
 In CSH, when adding a CSP interface, like ZMQ while zmqproxy is running, and loading csh_csp, pings are done.

-The addin info command will show statistics.
+The apm info command will show statistics.

 To display packets use set csp_print_packet 1.